WPS PBC :

 But what i did't know that there is actually two types of WPS systems

 so called WPS PIN method and WPS PBC method which both of them work differently.
 Which i thought was same for quite a long time.

 A couple of month back i was running 'wifite' on a mobile hotspot and no luck no matter how many or how long i tried. which was weird because I have successfully run a pixie dust attack on the successor of that device. well normally this happens the other way around.

 And i tried WPA brute force also as most of time fail.

 [at this time HACKADAY coin cell challenge was live]

 Luckily one of my friend had this hotspot and i borowed it from him. and ofcourse i run the attack again, failed this time too

-then i took a shortcut and tried to find WPS PIN in the settings page of that hotspot but i couldn't able to find the pin there also because there was no pin.
+then i took a shortcut and tried to find WPS PIN in the settings page of that hotspot but i couldn't able to find the pin there obviously because there was no pin.

-but the device itself had a button saying WPS, and which is also working. where is the pin?
+but the device itself had a button saying WPS, and which is also working. where is the pin then?

 Then i realized that it is a WPS PBC not a WPS PIN.